 Error Handling

-The majority of operations performed by WTX is fallible, in other words, most functions or methods return a Result enum instead of panicking under the hook.
+The majority of operations performed by WTX is fallible, in other words, most functions or methods return a Result enum instead of panicking under the hood.
 A considerable effort is put to hint the compiler that a branch is unreachable to optimize code generation but that is another topic.

 Due to this characteristic downstream users are encouraged to create their own Error enum with a WTX variant along side a From trait implementation.
 Not the mention the unlocking of the useful ? operator that performs the automatically conversion any supported error element.